adamkangas/markr/README.md

 The backend is a small Hono service backed by SQLite and Drizzle ORM.
 Hono keeps the HTTP layer light enough for the assignment's narrow API surface, while Drizzle gives the result import path explicit schema definitions, migrations, and predictable upsert behaviour for duplicate scans.

 The frontend is a Vite React app using TanStack Router, TanStack Query, and TanStack Form; this was a chance to try the TanStack Start-era toolchain while still keeping the runtime simple for local and Docker evaluation.

+The test detail page subscribes to result update events for the current test and invalidates the relevant aggregate and histogram queries when imports arrive.
+That keeps the dashboard live without requiring a manual refresh or relying on visible timestamp polling as the accessibility announcement mechanism.

 Turborepo ties the workspace together without adding much ceremony.
 Familiar tools do the heavy lifting where reliability matters: Vitest covers parser,